tamarakaufler/warehouse_manager/wardrobe_manager_api/README.md

 REQUIREMENTS

-Provide a RESTful web service with equivalent functionality as the Wardrobe Management web application with GUI (in warehouse_manager repo).
+Provide a RESTful web service with equivalent functionality as the Wardrobe Management web application with GUI.

 IMPLEMENTATION